Smooth conjugacy classes of 3D Axiom A flows: Introduction, statement of the results

 \item $\Psi$ preserves the contact form, i.e., $\Psi^* \alpha_2|_{\Lambda_1}=\alpha_1|_{\Lambda_1}$. \end{enumerate} \end{theoalph}

-In other terms, iso-length-spectral orbit equivalence classes between basic sets of $\mathcal{C}^k$ Axiom A flows with an adapted contact form are in one-to-one correspondence with $\mathcal{C}^{1,\beta}$ flow conjugacy classes, for some $\beta\in(0,1)$, between these basic sets, where the conjugacy preserves the contact form.
+In other terms, iso-length-spectral orbit equivalence classes between basic sets of $\mathcal{C}^k$ Axiom A flows with an adapted contact form are in one-to-one correspondence with $\mathcal{C}^{k}$ flow conjugacy classes between these basic sets, where the conjugacy preserves the contact form.
+Besides, it will be clear from the proof that the $\mathcal{C}^k$-regularity is actually needed on $\Lambda_i$ (in Whitney sense).